bloominstituteoftechnology/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
-Support your answer with concepts introduced in class and from your personal research on the web.
+Support your answer with concepts introduced in class and from your personal research on the web. react is a type of super reusable code that is passed through our JS and our code to create pages. it solves the problem of lack of computing power.
+We always need more processing power and using react it speeds up webpages and the internet

 1. Describe component state.
+by setting a state we can start counts and it is asyncranous inside event handlers

 1. Describe props.
+props are like a place holder or variable. props can take the place

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+1. What are side effects, and how do you sync effects in a React component to changes of certain state or props? side effects are items affected outside of the scope of the current function being executed